 Division of Rehabilitation and Liquidation

-On July 11, 2012, the First Interim Claims Report was filed with the Court in the estate of Coral Insurance Company (Coral).
-On July 13, 2012, the Court issued an order approving the report.
-The First Interim Claims Report addresses non-Guaranty Association filed claims.
-Only claims in Classes 1 and 2 were evaluated due to limited assets in the estate.
-The Receiver does not anticipate a distribution to any claimants beyond Class 2.
-On July 25, 2012, Notices of Determination ("Notices") were mailed to the 9,842 claimants that filed a claim in the estate.
+On September 20, 2010, the First Interim Report on Claims was filed with the Court in the estate of Senior Citizens.
+On September 21, 2010, the Court issued an order approving the report.
+A total of 52 claims were filed in the Senior Citizens estate within Classes 1 through 7.
+On September 28, 2010, Notices of Determination "Notices") were mailed to these claimants.
 The Notice informed them of the Receiver's recommendations concerning the classification and amount of their claim, along with instructions on how to proceed if a claimant objected to the recommendations.
-Objections are required to be filed by the claimant, in writing, with both the Court and the Receiver and postmarked by September 7, 2012.
+Objections are required to be filed by the claimant, in writing, with both the Court and the Receiver and postmarked by November 15, 2010.
 Objections filed after that date will not be considered.

 For questions or comments regarding this website, please click here.